String Handling Statements

 Output -

-The UNSTRING statement takes a single string, breaks it down into several separate strings, and places them into the variables.
-It requires a minimum of two receiving variables.
+UNSTRING statement takes a single string, breaks it down into several separate strings, and places them into the variables.
+It breaks the strings into multiple stings based on the delimiter.
+It requires a minimum two receiving variables.

 [DELIMITED BY delimiter1]